AdaCore/spark2014/docs/ug/spark_2014.rst

 have explicitly (with a pragma) turned if Off.
 So the following rules
 apply:

-If a subprogram spec has SPARK_Mode Off, then the body must also have SPARK_Mode Off.
+If a subprogram spec has SPARK_Mode Off, then the body cannot have SPARK_Mode On.

 For a package, we have four parts: